anurag004-12/medical-rag-chatbot/README.md

 # 🏥 Medical RAG Chatbot using Gemini, LangChain & Pinecone

-An AI-powered Medical Chatbot that leverages **Retrieval-Augmented Generation (RAG)** to answer user queries based on trusted medical documents.
-Instead of relying solely on an LLM's internal knowledge, the chatbot retrieves relevant information from a medical PDF stored in a vector database and uses Google Gemini to generate accurate, context-aware responses.
+An AI-powered **Medical Retrieval-Augmented Generation (RAG) Chatbot** that answers user queries using information retrieved from trusted medical documents.

+The system combines **LangChain, Pinecone Vector Database, Sentence Transformer embeddings, and Google Gemini 2.5 Flash** to retrieve relevant medical knowledge and generate context-aware responses.

 ---

 # 📌 Problem Statement

-Medical information is often stored in lengthy PDF documents, making it difficult for users to quickly locate relevant information.

-Traditional chatbots either:
-- Depend on predefined responses, limiting flexibility.
+Medical information is often stored in large documents such as books, research papers, and medical PDFs.
+Finding specific information manually is time-consuming.

+Traditional chatbot approaches have limitations:

+- Rule-based chatbots provide limited predefined responses.
-- Answer solely from an LLM's general knowledge, which may produce hallucinations or inaccurate medical information.
+- Standalone LLMs may generate incorrect or hallucinated medical information.
+- Keyword-based search fails to understand semantic meaning.

-The objective of this project is to build an intelligent medical assistant that retrieves relevant information from trusted medical documents before generating responses, improving accuracy and helping reduce the likelihood of hallucinations by supplying retrieved medical context to the LLM before response generation.
+The objective of this project is to build an intelligent medical assistant that retrieves relevant information from trusted medical documents before generating answers using an LLM.

 ---

 # 💡 Solution

-This project implements a **Retrieval-Augmented Generation (RAG)** pipeline using LangChain, Pinecone, and Google Gemini.
+This project implements a complete **Retrieval-Augmented Generation (RAG) pipeline**.

-Instead of directly asking the LLM to answer a question:
+Instead of directly asking an LLM to answer questions:

-1. Medical PDFs are loaded and divided into smaller chunks.
+1. Medical PDF documents are loaded and processed.
+2. Documents are split into smaller text chunks.
-2. Each chunk is converted into vector embeddings.
+3. Text chunks are converted into vector embeddings.
-3. Embeddings are stored in Pinecone Vector Database.
+4. Embeddings are stored in Pinecone Vector Database.
-4. When a user asks a question, semantic similarity search retrieves the most relevant chunks.
+5. User queries are converted into embeddings.
+6. Similar document chunks are retrieved using semantic search.
-5. The retrieved context and user question are passed to Google Gemini.
+7. Retrieved context is passed to Google Gemini.
-6. Gemini generates a context-aware response based only on the retrieved information.
+8. Gemini generates a grounded response based on retrieved information.

-This approach significantly improves response reliability compared to a standalone LLM.

 ---

 # ✨ Features

-- 📄 Load and process medical PDF documents
+- 📄 Medical PDF document processing
-- ✂️ Automatic document chunking
+- ✂️ Intelligent text chunking
-- 🔍 Semantic search using vector embeddings
+- 🔍 Semantic similarity search
-- 🤖 Context-aware responses using Google Gemini
-- 🧠 Retrieval-Augmented Generation (RAG)
+- 🧠 Retrieval-Augmented Generation pipeline
+- 🤖 Google Gemini 2.5 Flash integration
+- 🌐 Pinecone vector database integration
-- 💬 Interactive chatbot interface using Flask
+- 💬 Flask-based chatbot interface
-- ☁️ Cloud vector storage with Pinecone
-- 📈 Easily scalable for multiple documents
+- 🔐 Secure API key management using environment variables
+- 🐳 Docker containerization
+- 🔄 GitHub Actions CI/CD pipeline
+- 📊 Custom RAG evaluation pipeline

 ---